vinaydhegde/testdriven-site/src/_posts/blog/2018-05-29-developing-a-single-page-app-with-flask-and-vuejs.md

 What's happening here?

 1. `addBookForm` is [bound](https://vuejs.org/v2/guide/forms.html#Basic-Usage) to the form inputs via, again, `v-model`.
 When one is updated, the other will be updated as well, in other words.
+This is called two-way binding.
+Take a moment to read about it [here](https://stackoverflow.com/questions/13504906/what-is-two-way-binding).
+Think about the ramifications of this.
+Do you think this makes state management easier or harder?
+How do React and Angular handle this?
+In my opinion, two-way binding (along with mutability) makes Vue much more approachable than React, but less scaleable in the long run.
 1. `onSubmit` is fired when the user submits the form successfully.
 On submit, we prevent the normal browser behavior (`evt.preventDefault()`), close the modal (`this.$refs.addBookModal.hide()`), fire the `addBook` method, and clear the form (`initForm()`).
 1. `addBook` sends a POST request to `/books` to add a new book.
 1. Review the rest of the changes on your own, referencing the Vue [docs](https://vuejs.org/v2/guide/) as necessary.